-Top-tier savings and loan holding companies with total assets greater than \$50 billion but less than \$250 billion were required to develop the systems, processes and controls to report capital ratios under the Basel III Standardized Approach, effective January 1, 2015.
-Synchrony became subject to these requirements on November 17, 2015, upon its separation from GE and thereby becoming a top-tier savings and loan holding company.
+Synchrony is a top-tier savings and loan holding company with total assets greater than \$50 billion but less than \$250 billion and as such is required to develop the systems, processes and controls to report capital ratios under the Basel III Standardized Approach.
 Certain requirements of Basel III that are applicable to Synchrony are subject to phase-in periods extending through 2019.
-The amounts in this report represent Synchrony's regulatory capital and risk-weighted assets (RWA) based upon the transition capital provisions.
+The amounts in this report represent Synchrony's regulatory capital and risk-weighted assets (RWA) based upon the Basel III Standardized Approach.